Bali Bucket List: 36 Exciting Experiences and Things to See in Bali

 Besakih Temple (Pura Agung Besakih) is the largest and sacred Hindu temple in Bali.
 It’s also referred to as “Mother Temple.”
 Many Balinese people make the pilgrimage to Besakih Temple for various occassions such as celebrations and burials.

 Since this temple area is large, you’ll need to hire a tour guide (which is a part of the admission cost).
 The temple has over 80 smaller temples and many will not be open due to ceremonies.
-Therefore, your tour guide will let you know which temples are open ot explore.
+Therefore, your tour guide will let you know which temples are open to explore.

 From the top of the temple area, you’ll get an awesome view of the East side of Bali.
 If you’re visiting this temple on a clear, beautiful day, you’ll have a pretty view of Mount Agung towering in the background.
 Mount Agung is 3,031 meters (9,944 feet) high!